emmanuelmartinezs/School_District_Analysis/README.md

 3. **Summary:** Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-### Deliverable 3 Requirements:
-**Structure, Organization, and Formatting**
-The written analysis has the following structure, organization, and formatting:

-* There is a title, and there are multiple sections.
-* Each section has a heading and subheading.
-* Links to images are working, and code is formatted and displayed correctly.

-**Analysis**
-The written analysis has the following:

-* Overview of the school district analysis:
-    * The purpose of this analysis is well defined.
-* Results:
-    * There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data.
-* Summary:
-    * There is a statement summarizing four major changes to the school district analysis after reading and math scores have been replaced.